sleepygoofy/ezbio-clone/README.md

+# NEW v2 IS AT [shdwv2](https://github.com/AmarBajraktarevic/shdwsitev2).
+MADE WITH NEXTJS, TAILWIND, AND TYPESCRIPT!!

-# Inspiration By: e-z.bio guns.lol feds.lol
+Inspiration By: e-z.bio guns.lol feds.lol

 - Profile Views
 - Personal Links